NourDT/air-fullstack-test/readme.md

   - The table consists of 2 fields, `date`(String) and `appointments`(List/Array).
 The `date` is used as the partition key, this is because we are only querying against `date` in this project and this would allow us to avoid using DynamoDB's scan or creating a GSI.
 We can quickly query appointments in a given date, which is only what this project needs.
 The `appointments` is a list containing objects/map with `id` and `time` field.
   - The `GET /appointments/{date}` endpoint allow us to retrieve appointments on a given date.
   - The `POST /appointments` endpoint allow us to create an appointment.
 The API expects the request body to have `date`, `time`, and `id`.
 It will check if the time is still available before creating.
+  - `time` field is saved as 24 hour time format for ease.

 # How to run the code:
 ### Frontend: